aakashr21/Financial-Risk-Analysis-Model/README.md

 * default rate for females are just ~7% which is safer and lesser than male

 **NAME_TYPE_SUITE**
-* unacompanied people had tanke most of the loans and the default rate is ~8.5% which is still okay
+* unacompanied people had taken most of the loans and the default rate is ~8.5% which is still okay

 **NAME_INCOME_TYPE**
 * the safest segments are working, commercial associates and pensioners